KleemoffDeveloper/KleemoffDeveloper/README.md

 - 💻 I'm a [Pursuit Fellow](https://pursuit.org)
 - 🌐 I do Fullstack Web Development
 - 🎮 I also do Unity Game Development
-- 📫 How to reach me: kleemoffdeveloper@gmail.com
+- 📫 Collaboration or job offers (or if you just wanna be friends): kleemoffdeveloper@gmail.com

 ---